osrsbox/osrsbox.github.io/osrs-tooltips/index.md

 ---
 layout: default
-title: OSRSBox | osrsbox-tooltips | An Old School Runescape (OSRS) Tooltip library
+title: OSRSBox | osrsbox-tooltips | An Old School Runescape (OSRS) Tooltip Library
 ---

 # osrsbox-tooltips
-## An Old School Runescape (OSRS) Tooltip library
+## An Old School Runescape (OSRS) Tooltip Library

-This repository is a library for creating Old School RuneScape (OSRS) tooltips to enhance user experience on fan websites.
+This web page is the documentation for the [osrsbox-tooltip project](https://github.com/osrsbox/osrsbox-tooltips).
+This project provides JavaScript and CSS files for creating Old School RuneScape (OSRS) tooltips to enhance user experience on fan websites.
 The repository hosts the files necessary to implement OSRS tooltips on web pages.
-For example, check out the lovely <span class="tooltip osrs-tooltip" id='6920' title='Please wait ...'>[Infinity boots]</span> and their stats!
+For example, check out the lovely <span class="tooltip osrs-tooltip" id='21021' title='Please wait ...'>[Ancestral robe top]</span> and their stats!
 Maybe you are rich and melee focussed, so the <span class="tooltip osrs-tooltip" id='13239' title='Please wait ...'>[Primordial boots]</span> would be a better choice!
-With those boots and no cash stack left, you might be forced to eat <span class="tooltip osrs-tooltip" id='379' title='Please wait ...'>[Lobster]</span>.
+With those boots and no cash stack left, you might be forced to eat a <span class="tooltip osrs-tooltip" id='325' title='Please wait ...'>[Sardine]</span>.

-The project is based on World of Warcraft (WOW) tooltips - primarily the [WOWhead tooltips](http://www.wowhead.com/tooltips) that are used on the WOWhead website and other WOW fan sites.
+The project style and idea is based on World of Warcraft (WOW) tooltips - primarily the [WOWhead tooltips](http://www.wowhead.com/tooltips) that are used on the WOWhead website and other WOW fan sites.
 You can see a more thorough working demo of WOWhead tootips [here](http://wow.zamimg.com/widgets/power/demo.html).

 ## Quick Start